Deborah in the Bible: 8 Powerful Lessons of Leadership and Faith

 Unlike many leaders of her time, Deborah led with clarity and faith.
 People came to her for judgment because they trusted her God-given insight.
 Her role highlights how God’s calling outweighs social norms and human expectations.

-Lesson 1 – Leadership Rooted in Faith, Not Position
+1 – Leadership Rooted in Faith, Not Position

 Deborah in the Bible demonstrating faith-driven leadership and godly decision-making